99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - CodeBuild: Build and test code.
 The build instructions are in buildspec.yml (must be at root of code like .git).
   Logs can be used in S3 / cloudwatch. we can use CloudWatch Metrics to monitor build statistics.
   Detect failed build and triggers / alarms.
   Don't store codefuild secrets as plaintext in env. vars.
 Instead environment vars can reference parameters store parameters, or secrets manager secrets.
+  build logs of the failed phase in the last build attempt in the AWS CodeBuild project build history

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/f0d2d3dc-08c8-4b10-a775-e59e55911a99">

 - CodeDeploy: automate deploy code to EC2 / lambda (help automate with traffic shift linear / canary) / ECS (only Blue-